 Before any tunnel, port-forward, or proxy touches a local port:

-lsof -iTCP:$PORT -sTCP:LISTEN # bound to 127.0.0.1, or to *?
+lsof -iTCP:$PORT -sTCP:LISTEN # local only, or reachable more broadly?

 curl -s localhost:$PORT/ | head -20 # what does it actually serve?